cbcommunity/cb-administration-scripts/backup_restore/README.md

 This command will:
 - ssh into the `master` first using the key
-- stop the cluster
+- stop the cluster (unless requested to skip stop)
 - get `cb_ssh` key from the master
 - ssh into the `10.X.Y.Z` using `cb_ssh` key
 - perform backup of the slave
 - copy the backup under `./all_backups folder/YYYY-MM-DD-HH-mm-ss/10.X.Y.Z` folder
-- start the cluser back
+- start the cluser back (unless requested to skip stop)

 ######Master key and Master info NOT available:
 `bash backup.sh -r 10.X.Y.Z -u root -b ./all_backups`